mm-cyberlabs/m2-fake-sphere/README.md

 > and some alteration in our reality occurs.”_
 > <br> — Philip K. Dick, 1977 Metz Sci-Fi Convention

-# ♾️ About Fake Sphere
+# ♾️ ABOUT FAKE SPHERE

 **Fake Sphere** is a **CLI-first, terminal-native synthetic data engine** built to simulate real-world data interactions across diverse systems — without compromising real data or privacy.